-If the UK leaves the EU without a Brexit deal on 11 April, there will be changes that affect your food and drink business.
+If the UK leaves the EU without a Brexit deal, there will be changes that affect your food and drink business.
 Find out how you can prepare.

 Importing and exporting

 There are some actions you’ll need to take if you import or export products between the UK and EU.

 Preparing for changes to trade at the UK-EU border

 To minimise disruption to your business at border points you should take the following steps:

 Get a UK Economic Operator Registration and Identification (EORI) number so you can continue to import or export goods and apply for authorisations.